jkakar/fernet-ecto/README.md

 # Fernet.Ecto

-`Fernet.Ecto` defines `Ecto.Type`s that automatically Fernet-encrypt and decrypt values store and loaded from a repository.
+`Fernet.Ecto` defines `Ecto.Type`-based fields that automatically
+Fernet-encrypt and decrypt values store and loaded from a repository.

 ## Installation